Remembering Dean Potter

 We invite you to take a look through these photos, share your memories and condolences and read through remembrances here, as we salute Dean Pottter's leadership, service, and immeasurable contributions to RWU and his School of Engineering, Computing and Construction Management.

 The Roger Williams community is devastated by the loss of our friend, teacher, colleague and mentor, Dean Potter.
 We appreciate the kind thoughts and condolences from around the world.

 Share a story, a memory, or condolences

 Many have asked how we might honor him.
-A gift to his two passions, SECCM or the hockey program, in honor of his legacy, may be made here:
+A gift to his two passions, assisting SECCM students and the hockey program, in honor of his legacy, may be made here:

 Thank you, alumni, families, and friends for this outpouring of support.